|

 Of course, if you want to upgrade your healthcare for something better, you could try private medical care.

-There are private insurance companies that offer great coverages for expats and all internationals in Ireland.
+Private insurance companies offer great coverage for expats and all internationals in Ireland.
 Cigna Global is our recommended provider.

-Generally, getting access to public and private healthcare is among the priority of expats before arriving in Ireland and settling in Dublin.
+Generally, getting access to public and private healthcare is among the priorities of expats before arriving in Ireland and settling in Dublin.

 In London, you’d get fantastic healthcare, thanks to the policies of the United Kingdom.
 Through the National Health Service (NHS), you have access to the best hospitals in the city and the country.

-Free healthcare is possible, depending on your circumstance as an expat.
-If you want more information regarding this, you should check the UK government website before registering for the NHS.
+Free healthcare is possible, depending on your circumstances as an expat.
+If you want more information, you should check the UK government website before registering for the NHS.
 Read more about healthcare in the UK.